Even at $950 per Share, Costco's Stock May Still be a Bargain

 That Absurd-Looking PE Ratio?
 Let’s Talk.

-If g approaches r, the denominator shrinks, and the valuation explodes.
+If g approaches r, the denominator in the valuation formula shrinks, and the valuation explodes.
 In Costco’s case, r = 7%, reflecting its remarkably stable, recession-resistant cash flows.
-That means if Costco even comes close to growing its free cash flow at 7% over the long run, the model says the stock’s fair value heads toward infinity—and the PE ratio does, too.
+That means if Costco even comes close to growing its free cash flow at 7% over the long run, the model says the stock’s fair value heads toward infinity, and the PE ratio does too.

 So… Is Costco Cheap, Expensive, or Just Right?